pravin/cwordle/README.md

 # cwordle

-Curses version of the worldle game
+Play the popular game worldle in a terminal.
+Works with all ANSI terminals on Linux and Mac.

+## Screenshots